Alexis Ffrench: Career

 Alexis Ffrench performed a piano rendition of a carol as part of a tribute to Queen Elizabeth II at the Royal Carols: Together At Christmas service on Christmas Eve 2022.
 Images of the Queen were projected onto the piano during Ffrench's performance.

-Alexis performed at the Coronation Concert on the 7th of May 2023 celebrating the Coronation of King Charles III.
+Ffrench performed at the Coronation Concert on the 7th of May 2023 celebrating the Coronation of King Charles III.

 Influences

 Ffrench points to the hip-hop community's success in getting across its complex musical messages to the mainstream.
 He cites the challenging music of Kendrick Lamar and Anderson .Paak as examples of superstars doing it their way.
 "Kendrick Lamar's song 'Humble' is like Béla Bartók's Out Of Doors suite, in the pugilistic bass notes in the extremities of the piano at the opening of both works.
 I think to attract a contemporary audience, classical can learn from how hip-hop has marketed its music and ideas."
 The mix of Kendrick Lamar and Bartok, Shostakovich and Ariana Grande is present throughout Ffrench's weekly Sunday show on Scala Radio, a broad church where Ffrench highlights the song craft in pop and revels in classical majesty.
 He has been praised by The Times with the words: "If a single person epitomizes the new push towards making classical music more diverse, eclectic and unstuffy, it's Alexis Ffrench.
 As a pianist and composer, he creates tonal music that beguiles newcomers with its gentleness and beauty, yet also has enough half-concealed nods to Chopin, Debussy, Satie and other historical figures to keep connoisseurs interested."